 With the ABC test on the books, the state sued hometown giants Uber and Lyft in 2020 for continuing to classify drivers as contractors.
 Uber, Lyft, DoorDash Inc. and Instacart, after trying unsuccessfully to secure a compromise that would shield them from the new law, instead bankrolled a $200 million ballot measure campaign.
 They scored a big victory in November with the passage of Proposition 22, an initiative exempting them from the ABC test.
 The measure deemed app-based transportation and delivery drivers contractors while providing a limited set of alternative benefits, such as minimum pay for their time on trips but not for their time waiting in between.
 Some drivers and union leaders are now trying to overturn that referendum in court.

 In the U.S., the House of Representatives has passed a bill, supported by President Joe Biden, to change federal labor law to count more gig workers as employees.
-The uncertain prospects for all sides have spurred some executives and union leaders to talk through a potential deal -- state legislation that would extend some new benefits to gig workers and create some form of union representation for them, without making them full-fledged employees.
+The uncertain prospects facing all sides on such proposals have spurred some executives and union leaders to discuss legislation on the state level that would extend some new benefits to gig workers and create some form of union representation for them without making them full-fledged employees.
 But there are steep hurdles.
 For one, federal laws restrict collective bargaining by contractors and also limit what states can do legislatively on union rights for employees.
 And both sides see outcomes to be anxious about.

 8. What are the worries?

 Labor advocates worry that creating an intermediate category would make it easier for companies that currently classify workers as full employees to shove their staff into that bucket instead.
-Following Prop 22, the grocery giant Albertsons Cos. announced it would be replacing drivers, who were classified as employees, with gig workers, reinforcing unions’ fears that the contract model will spread.
+Following the passage of Prop 22, the grocery giant Albertsons Cos. announced it would be replacing drivers, who were classified as employees, with gig workers, reinforcing unions’ fears that the contract model will spread.
 A proposed compromise in Connecticut to create a system of gig worker “sectoral bargaining” over recommended industrywide rules, without making the workers employees, took fire from some companies and labor groups.
 It was opposed by Uber in part because it didn’t specifically designate the workers as contractors, and then was shelved after the AFL-CIO weighed in privately with concerns about how it could affect the group’s nationwide advocacy.
 A similar proposal in New York fizzled in June after some labor advocates objected to draft language restricting strikes and pre-empting existing protections, but its sponsor says she plans to work with the critics and develop a new version.

 9. Is this just a U.S. fight?